pipeforce/pipeforce.github.io/docs/tutorials/110_create-pdf-stamp.md

     1. Load the PDF document from drive using the command `drive.read`.

     2. Put a PDF stamp on this loaded invoice using the `pdf.stamp` command.
-Additionally we use the `@date` PEL util here to return the current date and time.
+Additionally, we use the `@date` PEL util here to return the current date and time.

-    3. Store the stamped PDF document back to drive under new name `invoice-received.pdf` using the command `drive.save`.
+    3. Store the stamped PDF document back to drive under a new name `invoice-received.pdf` using the command `drive.save`.

 10. Click `SAVE` and then `RUN` to execute the pipeline.